San Marcello al Corso

-San Marcello al Corso, a church in Rome, Italy, is a titular church whose cardinal-protector normally holds the (intermediary) rank of cardinal-priest.
+San Marcello al Corso, is an ancient titular and conventual church in Rome, Italy.
+It has been served by friars of the Servite Order since c.
+1375 and is the headquarters of their General Curia.
+The cardinal-protector of the church is normally of the order of cardinal priests, currently Giuseppe Betori.

-The church, dedicated to Pope Marcellus I (d.
-AD 309), is located just inset from Via del Corso, in ancient times called via Lata, and which now connects Piazza Venezia to Piazza del Popolo.
-It stands diagonal from the church of Santa Maria in Via Lata and two doors from the Oratory of Santissimo Crocifisso.
+There has been a church dedicated to Pope Marcellus I (d.
+AD 309) on the site since at least the year 418 when Pope Boniface I was reportedly crowned there.
+It was rebuilt in its present form in the late 16th and early 17th centuries.
+It is located near the Piazza Venezia on the Via del Corso, in ancient times called via Lata, which now connects Piazza Venezia to Piazza del Popolo and stands diagonal from the church of Santa Maria in Via Lata and two doors from the Oratory of Santissimo Crocifisso.

 History

 While the tradition holds that the church was built over the prison of Pope Marcellus I (d.
 309), it is known that the Titulus Marcelli was present no later than 418, when Pope Boniface I was elected there.
 The "Septiformis" litany, commanded by Pope Gregory I in 590, saw the men moving from San Marcello.

 Pope Adrian I, in the 8th century, built a church on the same place, which is currently under the modern church.
+By the 11th century the church was parochial and collegiate, being administered by a college of secular priests.
 The corpse of Cola di Rienzo was held in the church for three days after his execution in 1354.
+In 1375, Pope Gregory XI suppressed the secular college and gave the church to friars of the Order of Servants of the Blessed Virgin Mary (Servites) who founded a convent here and continue to manage the church to this day.

 On 22 May 1519, a fire destroyed the church.
 The money collected for its rebuilding was used to bribe the landsknechts, who were pillaging the city during the Sack of Rome (1527).
 The original plan to rebuild the church was designed by Jacopo Sansovino, who fled the city during the Sack and never returned to finish it.
 The work was continued by Antonio da Sangallo the Younger, who rebuilt the church, but a Tiber flood damaged it again in 1530.
 It was only in 1692–1697 that the church was completed with a facade by Carlo Fontana, commissioned by Monsignor Marcantonio Cataldi Boncompagni.
 The exterior travertine statues were sculpted by Francesco Cavallini, and the stucco bas-relief over the entrance, with depicts San Filippo Benizio, was created by Antonio Raggi.
 Benizio had been a member of the Servite order.